harry-s-grewal/Joby/README.md

 # Dependencies
 My previous submission required a few libraries to function.
-I've refactored my code to use only Python built-ins.
+I've refactored my code to use only Python's standard library.
 This removes the need for a `requirements.txt` - Hopefully this will make things easier to get up and running!